cp-roth/Roth-ML-project/code/analysis-code/readme.md

 1. First, there is a Quarto file which contains exactly the same code as the R script. `fullanalyis-v1.qmd`
 2. Second, there is an R script that you can run which does all the cleaning. `fullanalysis.R`

 The quarto files are the master files, so please run them if possible.
-If you find any discrepancy between .qmd and .R documents, please run the .qmd documents.
+If you find any discrepancy between `.qmd` and `.R` files, please run the `.qmd` files.
 Please also notify me, so I can fix these mistakes.